 NC State's Dave Doeren is in that group, having won all four nonconference games but dropping all four league games.
-However, any rational Pack fan knew coming into the season that the start of league play would be tough for NC State with games against Florida State, Clemson, and Louisville, arguably the top three teams in the league in the first four matchups.
-If NC State was going to have much league success it was going to come after the Wolfpack's initial bye week when they face: Georgia Tech, North Carolina, Syracuse, and Wake Forest, four teams fighting for postseason eligibility.
+However, any rational Pack fan knew coming into the season that the start of league play would be tough for NC State with game against Florida State, Clemson, and Louisville, arguably the top three teams in the league in the first four matchups.
+If NC State was going to have much league success it was going to come after the Wolfpack's bye when they face: Georgia Tech, North Carolina, Syracuse, and Wake Forest, four teams fighting for postseason eligibility.

 Finally, we'll look at the records of all thirteen coaches through 1.5 seasons.